saverymax/EZ-BART/README.md

 2. **MedInfo**
     The data used for the MedInfo challenge, which consists of consumer health questions about drugs and medications.
 The dataset includes these questions, passages containing information relevant to the questions, and a shorter question-driven summary of the information in the passage.
 3. **Cochrane Clinical Answers**
     The Cochrane clinical answer dataset contains clinical questions, review articles with information relevant to the question, and answers to the question using the information in the reviews.
-This data was written by the Cochrane review group, can be used for summarization.
+This data was written by the Cochrane review group, and is an interesting test case for summarization.
 4. **MEDIQA-AnS**
     The MEDIQA-AnS dataset consists of consumer health questions about medical information, passages containing information relevant to the question, and summaries of those passages.
 The collection available at https://osf.io/fyg46/ can be used for a variety of tasks; the data we have provided here can be used for training an abstractive or extractive model (correspoinding to the file names mediqa_abs or mediqa_ext).
 For these respective datasets, one contains manually generated extractive summaries, the other contains manually generated abstractive summaries.